-Bethany Lily April Flashes Bare Chest Underneath Leather Jacket: ‘Ready To Ride?’
+Bethany Lily April Flashes Bare Chest Underneath Leather Jacket: 'Ready To Ride?'

 "Gorgeous as always," a fourth person commented.

-The model doesn’t appear to be shy when it comes to showing some skin in racy outfits.
-She’s often seen flashing her fit figure in daring styles.
+The model doesn't appear to be shy when it comes to showing some skin in racy outfits.
+She often flaunts her fit figure in daring styles.

-As previously reported by The Inquisitr, Bethany recently dropped the jaws of her followers when she posed in a plunging bathing suit while enjoying a day outdoors.
+As reported by The Inquisitr, Bethany recently dropped the jaws of her followers when she posed in a plunging bathing suit while enjoying a day outdoors.
 To date, that post has racked up more than 93,000 likes and over 1,400 comments.